Skip to main content

 As a very first point, check out the pruning configuration options.

-To activate full pruning, use either the --Pruning.Mode Hybrid or --Pruning.Mode Full command line options.
+To activate full pruning, set either the Pruning.Mode

 The next step is to determine the trigger conditions for full pruning.
 Currently, there are 3 options available: